-Even today as a member of the Vegas Golden Knights organization, Pacioretty is still a valuable piece.
-The Golden Knights are currently one of the final four remaining teams in the 2021 Stanley Cup Playoffs and Pacioretty is performing at a point-per-game piece.
+Even today as a member of the Carolina Hurricanes organization, Pacioretty is still a valuable piece.
 When you take his overall skill and consistency of being a 50-to-60-point player each season, it’s hard not to imagine that the Wild would’ve rather had him than Gillies on their roster.

 Middle Rounds (3rd – 5th)

 Round 4, 110th Overall – Justin Falk, D (Spokane Chiefs, WHL)